-Yes, that means you can take as long of shower and do as many loads of laundry as you wish, but just keep in mind if you and all your neighbors are doing the same then you’ll drive your own utility bills up higher collectively.
+Yes, that means you can take as long of a shower and do as many loads of laundry as you wish, but just keep in mind if you and all your neighbors are doing the same then you’ll drive your own utility bills up higher collectively.

 Some properties pay for heat and electricity.
 It might sound crazy, but this is why you’ll see windows open in some apartment buildings during the winter.
 It might be easy to not be energy conscious or use as much as you want, but ultimately the costs will be eventually passed on to the renter.
 Not to mention in our modern era of energy conservation it’s not exactly a ‘green’ way to be.

 Additional common “hidden fees” to look for when renting